PamplemousseMR/SightNitizer/README.md

 ### Compilation

-Open `SightProperties.sln` and compile by using visual studio.
+Open `SightNitizer.sln` and compile by using visual studio.

 ### Use

-Use the utility with a bundle/library/app : `SightProperties.exe <path>`.
+Use the utility with a bundle/library/app : `SightNitizer.exe <path>`.

 ```
 - path : path to the bundle/library/app to check.
 ```

-Use the utility with a repository : `SightProperties.exe <path>`.
+Use the utility with a repository : `SightNitizer.exe <path>`.

 ```
 - path : path to the repository.